Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/docs/6-system-design-example-HSDP.md

 ### Booting Linux Images over JTAG or HSDP

 SmartLynq+ can be used to download linux images directly to the VCK190/VMK180 without using an SD Card.
 Linux images can be loaded using JTAG or HSDP.

+The design package included with this tutorial contains a script that will download the Linux images created in the prior steps using the SmartLynq+ Module.
+The script can use either JTAG or HSDP.

 1. To load the Linux images, do one of the following:
     * **To use HSDP** `xsdb linux_download.tcl <smartlynq+ ip> images/linux HSDP`.